Days Until Homecoming:

 5 p.m.

-All students, alumni, faculty, families and the extended Schmid community are invited to mix and mingle in the Keck Center!
+Schmid College is excited to invite all students, alumni, faculty, families, and the extended Schmid community to mingle and connect in the Keck Center.

-Enjoy drinks and appetizers on the Robert Day Lounge and Terrace.
+Attendees will enjoy drinks and appetizers on the Robert Day Lounge and Terrace on the Third Floor of the Keck Center.

 Keck Center, Room 330